 Texas Book Festival Will Include a Marketplace

 This year, the festival will be even more impactful with elements that include a virtual and in-person exhibitor marketplace for publishers, booksellers, university presses and independent authors, panel discussions, food trucks and a Saturday evening “lit crawl.”

 “Festival-goers have shared with us how eager they are to see us return downtown, safety permitting,” said literary director Matthew Patin in a statement.
 “And now, encouraged by growing vaccination numbers and only after many conversations with authors, publishers, attendees, partners, other event organizations, and the City of Austin, we’re eager as well.”

 Virtual Elements Expand the Organization’s Reach

 Patin says that weaving virtual elements into this year’s festival will give even more people the chance to join in on the fun and expand the organization’s reach.

 “We’ll never abandon what we learned about virtual.
 Readers told us they enjoyed that, too,” he said in a statement.
 “Stepping into the hybrid space provides everyone the opportunity to participate in a big, vibrant, diverse festival program, virtually or in-person.”

-This year’s First Edition Literary Gala will be held in person on Friday, October 29th.
 The Texas Teen Book Festival will also be taking place at the same time as the main festival.
+The organization’s literary gala was postponed until February 11th, 2022.
 Learn more at texasbookfestival.org.

 More Fun Things to Do in Austin